-- more than 365, check your calculations, as any overlapping days are only counted once.
-See Overlap of days. - 0 (zero), enter 0 as the entry box can't be blank.
+If the total number of days calculated is more than 365, check your calculations, as any overlapping days are only counted once.
+See Overlap of days.

 Examples - working out the number of days

 Use the following examples to help you work out the number of days you do not have to pay the surcharge.